 Good news!
 In February, 2912, the number of people working part-time for because they could not find full-time work decreased by 147,000.
 Still, over eight million people were working part-time because they could not find full-time work or they because of economic conditions.

-[Note to Teacher: Ask your students: Should those who can’t find jobs suited to their skills, those who are involuntarily working part-time, or those who have given-up trying to find a job be counted as unemployed?]
+Students: Should those who can’t find jobs suited to their skills, those who are involuntarily working part-time, or those who have given-up trying to find a job be counted as unemployed?